-Adverse effects.
-Infrequent infusion reactions, slight increase in the risk of developing infections, which is higher and more serious in COPD.
-These data are preliminary and need to be confirmed in post-marketing studies with longer follow-up times.
+Adverse effects.- Infusion reactions (uncommon), slight increase in the risk of developing infections (increased and more severe in patients with COPD).
+These are preliminary data that should be confirmed in post-authorization studies and in studies with a longer follow-up period.